Wednesday, July 3, 2024

 3. A Battery (they support a range of different types)

-5. If you aren't putting in some effort, it's highly likely you'll have a higher bill than from a standard provider.
+5. We put in the effort to monitor, manage, if you don't do so you might find you'll have a higher bill than from a standard provider.

-6. It's going to be seasonal, we're going to take a bit of a hit at some times of the year and win at others.
+6. We know it's going to be seasonal, we're going to take a bit of a hit at some times of the year and win at others.
 (This sort of levelling up is part of what the traditional suppliers do when they come up with their prices plus their premiums).

-7. You are prepared to pay a monthly subscription
+7. We're prepared to pay a monthly subscription

 We've been running on this system for only a short time now.
 The first few days were a test of nerves, but it's starting to learn our behaviour patterns and we're seeing real adjustments in our usage levels.
 We can see EXACTLY what the next bill is going to be, what our usage is, when and if the battery has been charged, used, sold back and at what prices everything happens.
 We're aware that this is the worst time of the year - lots of sun but it's low in the sky / our solar system isn't the greatest right now because of tree coverage (although if this sodding years long "rainfall deficiency" doesn't end soon they'll all die out and that's one problem solved...).